5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 ### Re-make "MyApp"

 In case you've found a bug and execute `MyApp`'s `Make.bat` again keep in mind that this means the INI file will be overwritten.
-So in case you've changed, say, Ride's `Active` flag in the INI file from `0` to `1`, it will be `0` again after the call too `Make.bat`, so any attempt to Ride into the EXE will fail.
+So in case you've changed, say, Ride's `Active` flag in the INI file from `0` to `1`, it will be `0` again after the call to `Make.bat`, so any attempt to Ride into the EXE will fail.
 That's something easy to forget.

 ### MyApp crashes with rc=32